Back to homepage

 The problem with Murdaugh in public memory is that the murder trial swallowed almost everything else.

 The public remembers the kennel video, the family dynasty, and the murder convictions.
 But the financial-crimes side of the story ended up being enormous in its own right.
 Murdaugh pleaded guilty in late 2023 to a large number of state financial crimes and received a 27-year sentence.
-He also faced federal financial-crime consequences.
-By 2026, reporting around his ongoing murder appeal was still noting that he had already been sentenced to decades in prison on the money side of the case.
+He also faced federal financial-crime consequences, including a 40-year federal sentence.

 Timeline